LawYou's Original Logo is the Ultimate CiGAR

 Being a law geek, the highlight of my visit was the tour of the historic courthouse.
 The courthouse is now a museum chock full of stories and artifacts, and is well worth the price of admission.

 The courthouse is an Arizona State Historic Park, but it is operated by the City of Tombstone and the Tombstone Chamber of Commerce.
 Some time ago, the state slated the courthouse for closure, but the City and Chamber rescued the courthouse from the budgetary gallows by promising to operate it themselves.
-Tombstone’s main industry and revenue stream is tourism, and the historic courthouse is an important part.
+Tourism is Tombstone’s main industry and revenue stream, and the historic courthouse is an important part.
 So, when you visit Tombstone, pay the fee and take the tour.
 Your support will be appreciated and you won’t be disappointed.

 Tombstone is the stuff of legends.
 It’s a symbol of daring, of braving dangers for the hope of a better life, taking the hard road and striking it rich.
 Tombstone’s lore tells us the world is full of adventure and opportunity, while the courthouse says you’re not alone in it.
 It stands as a symbol of order in a wild place, accountability in the frontier, and traditions and predictability in uncharted territory.